 Uganda is a high-risk area for malaria so you need protection.
 Malaria is no joke, it’s a horrible disease.
+If you don’t believe me, here is a story of someone who caught malaria in Uganda.
 You’ll hear people say you don’t need to take medication because ‘the medication is worse than the disease’ – rubbish, or ‘you don’t need it because I didn’t take it and I didn’t catch malaria – yeah, you weren’t killed in a car accident without wearing a seatbelt, but that doesn’t mean others weren’t.

 There are several possible antimalarial drugs you can take including: